jim-easterbrook/pyctools-pal/README.rst

 Use
 ---

-The ``src/scripts`` directory contains a PAL coder and PAL decoder that can be loaded into the Pyctools graph editor.
+The ``src/scripts`` directory contains a PAL coder, normal PAL decoder and 2D `Transform PAL Decoder <http://www.jim-easterbrook.me.uk/pal/>`_ that can be loaded into the Pyctools graph editor.
-Start with the coder so you can generate a PAL file to use with the decoder.
+Start with the coder so you can generate a PAL file to use with the decoders.
 Before running either script you need to configure the file reader and/or writer components' ``path`` values.

 Licence